 Unlike the saccharine endings of most ’80s TV family comedies (I’m looking at you TGIF lineup), teaching our children all of these values we supposedly have isn’t so easy as sitting down on their bed each night and giving a heartful speech.
 If we’re lucky, that may happen a few times.

-We mostly pass on our values in an unconscious way through our everyday interactions, simple conversations, and how we use resources.
+We mostly pass on our values in an unconscious way through our everyday interactions, simple conversations, and how we use our resources like time, money, and attention.

 Here are six unexpected ways we teach our values to our children.
 If you think you might need some help redefining your values or getting in sync with your partner, stick around to the end for a pleasantly sweet surprise.